Explore Eight Workshop Tracks at the Symposium on Transforming the Postsecondary Experience™

 Transforming the Graduate Student Experience Through Institutional Self‑Study focuses on transforming the graduate student experience system through structured institutional self‑study and evidence‑informed improvement.

-This workshop introduces participants to the Gardner Institute’s task‑force‑based approach to institutional self‑study, applied specifically to the graduate student experience.
-Participants will explore current conditions affecting graduate students, discuss promising practices, and consider how to lead structured, collaborative inquiry.
-The session focuses on reviewing evidence, fostering collaboration across campuses, and driving improvement at the departmental or school level.
+This session will provide an opportunity for a guided discussion and exercises on transforming the graduate student experience.
+In this workshop, participants will explore current conditions affecting graduate students, learn more about what other institutions believe are the graduate student needs that are the most urgent to address, and discuss promising practices.
+This session will introduce the Gardner Institute’s task-force-based approach to institutional self-study, applied specifically to the graduate student experience, and will explore strategies for leading structured, collaborative inquiry.
+The workshop focuses on reviewing evidence, fostering collaboration across campuses, and driving improvement at the departmental or school level.

 Participants will learn to: